Eco Church updates

 Offer Hedgehogs a safe place to hibernate in the winter by buying a hedgehog house.

 If you have space for a pond this will diversify your garden ecosystem, or if not, even a small water feature will help to attract different creatures.

 Share your photos with us on Facebook / Instagram and Twitter and let us know what has been going on in your garden now you have made these changes.

 What does Eco Church mean?

 As an Eco Church we completed an online Eco Survey about how we care for God's earth in different areas of our life and work.
 For each answer we provided we collected points towards our Eco Church Award.
 The more we do as a Church the more points we get.
 There are three level of Eco Church Award - Bronze, Silver and Gold.
-We currently have a Silver Award and are working towards our Gold award.
-The Eco team focus on the following areas to ensure we meet the requirements for Silver and put in place changes that means we can obtain the Gold award.
+We currently have a gold Award and are working towards our net zero.
+The Eco team focus on the following areas to ensure we meet the requirements for Gold and put in place changes that mean we keep doing the best we can

 There are five key areas that we need to work on as part of our church life:

 1. Worship and teaching

 4. Community and global engagement